 This is where the saga begins for me.
 I am an artist.
 I was at Mr. Bean’s in Marion having a spot of green tea, as many artists do.
 We meet, have a hot drink, and talk shop.
 Linda Maske, who works there, spotted me and having a free moment, came over to chat.
 Linda and I have been Christian sisters for umpteen years.
 Even though the Lord has sent us in different directions, it’s like we’ve never been apart when we see each other again.
 Do you have friends like that?
 These friends are extra special blessings!

-Linda filled me in on what had
+Linda filled me in on what had happened in her

 granddaughter Jasmine’s short life.
 What a precious wonder child Jasmine was, for she always brought an abundance of love and happiness to Linda and John, her grandparents.
 As Linda related all this to me, one could feel that the heavy pain and sorrow in Linda’s heart because of the absence of her beloved Jasmine.
 When she showed me her necklace, a special remembrance of Jasmine, tears were in her eyes… and in mine.